 The following brief guide is a framework that aligns with established research and best-practice processes used by leading global organizations.
 Thie data shows us that a well-managed succession process is an ongoing discipline.
 It also requires the board to spend sufficient time clarifying future leadership needs and supporting individual leaders’ proactive development.

 Successful leadership succession processes entail defining, evaluating, and raising the critical leadership capabilities of selected senior executives in terms of how they relate to your organization’s strategic needs.
 They also involve extending these efforts down the management chain to include the organization’s talent pools.
 These processes are formed around the answers to three fundamental questions (which are the same regardless of the organization’s size or complexity):

 Unfortunately, it’s not uncommon for boards to skip the first question and go straight to the second, choosing someone who looks like the right leader but may not be able to successfully execute strategy or ensure sustainable performance.

 It’s important that the board starts with the first question above: What leadership does the organization need to be successful going forward?

 Indeed, your organization may very well have different needs in the future, which require leaders to work toward different strategic objectives.
 This determination must be in line with operational priorities and the needs of relevant stakeholders.

-In this discovery phase, focus on drafting a leadership capability blueprint; this will serve as an ever-changing profile of vital leadership tasks and the corresponding knowledge, skills, and characteristics which produce effectiveness in leadership and successful outcomes for your organization.
+In this discovery phase, focus on drafting a leadership capability blueprint; this will serve as an ever-changing profile of vital leadership tasks and the corresponding knowledge, skills, and characteristics that produce leadership effectiveness and successful outcomes for your organization.

 During this process, you can also identify the amount of clarity and alignment between stakeholders, which is an extremely important foundation for future success.